 Don’t apply too much, you don’t want the compound to ooze over the sides of the intended area causing a mess on the PCB part of the GPU.

-If you are needing a good quality thermal paste, I recommend using Arctic Silver 5 (view on Amazon over here).
+If you need a good quality thermal paste, I recommend:

 Once the thermal paste has been correctly applied, we need to start the reassembly of the heatsink as soon as possible to avoid any new dust fragments from settling in the compound or anywhere else on the contact surfaces.

 Place the heatsink back in place while having the securing screws ready.
 While holding the heatsink in place with your one hand, use your other hand to put the screws back to secure the heatsink.